emicklei/melrose/docs/dsl.md

 ```

 ### loop<a name="loop"></a>
-Create a new loop from one or more objects; must be assigned to a variable.
+Create a new loop from one or more musical objects; must be assigned to a variable.

 ```javascript
 cb = sequence('C D E F G A B')